serverlessworkflow/specification/specification.md

 }
 ```

-would set the value of 'phoneNums' to "2".
+would set the value of 'phoneNums' to '2'.

 As previously mentioned, expressions are evaluated against the subset of data that can see.
 For example
-the "parameters" param of the [functionRef definition](#FunctionRef-Definition) can evaluate expressions
+the 'parameters' param of the [functionRef definition](#FunctionRef-Definition) can evaluate expressions
 only against the data that is available to the [action](#Action-Definition) it belongs to.
 One thing to note here are the top-level [workflow definition](#Workflow-Definition) parameters.
 Expressions defined
 in them can only be evaluated against the initial [workflow data input](#Workflow-Data-Input) JSON.